Best Air Purifier for Smoke (2026): 7 Tested Picks for Wildfire & Indoor Smoke

 Noise: 22 dB on low, 52 dB on high.
 One of the quieter large-room units available.

 At around $150, the Winix 5500-2 is the most affordable purifier on this list that still delivers legitimate smoke-filtering performance.
-It consistently ranks as a bestseller for a reason — the filtration quality punches well above its price.
+It consistently ranks as a bestseller because the filtration quality punches well above its price.

 Why it works for smoke: True HEPA filter captures 99.97% of particles at 0.3 microns.
 The washable AOC (Advanced Odor Control) carbon filter does a respectable job with smoke odor, though it is not as thick as premium options.
 PlasmaWave technology provides an additional layer of VOC and chemical neutralization without producing harmful ozone (CARB certified).